ractivejs/ractivejs.github.io/legacy/0.8/Templates.md

 ## Mustaches

-The most obvious difference is that Ractive templates contain {{{createLink 'mustaches'}}} to facilitate data binding.
+The most obvious difference is that Ractive templates contain [mustaches](mustaches.md) to facilitate data binding.

 ## Event directives

-Elements in a Ractive template can have {{{createLink 'method calls' 'events' }}}, which look like attributes but don't get rendered to the DOM as attributes (they are intercepted, and used as event binding instructions instead):
+Elements in a Ractive template can have [events](method calls.md), which look like attributes but don't get rendered to the DOM as attributes (they are intercepted, and used as event binding instructions instead):

 ```html
 <button on-click='@this.activate()'>Activate!</button>